Why learn English (ENLA) at CNC:

 Four ENLA Levels are Available

 Students are assessed and placed at the appropriate level before being enrolled in classes.
 Students who complete lower levels are able to progress to higher levels.

-Students who progress to higher levels are able to choose one or two university-level courses.
-You can get up to nine university credits (equal to one full semester) by the time you finish your ESL training at CNC.
+Students who progress to EAP 2 and EAP 3 are eligible to choose one or two university-level courses.
+You can get up to nine university credits (equal to one full semester) by the time you finish your ENLA training at CNC.